Purdue-CSUSB/CS-193-S2018/Labs/Lab4/README.md

  wget -N -P . https://transfer.sh/WZigR/drjava.tar.gz
  ```

-Extract the code in your home directory by running the command (make sure you are in the right directory):
+Extract the code in your lab 4 directory by running the command (make sure you are in the right directory):

 ```bash
 tar -xvf drjava.tar.gz